oroinc/documentation/user/concept-guides/localization/label-translation.rst

 To translate a product attribute label from within the Translations grid, navigate to **System > Localization > Translations** in the main menu.

-**If the attribute has been created in one of the supported languages in a language other than English, use the following filters to narrow down the search and locate the attribute label key:**
+**If the attribute has been created in a language other than English, use the following filters to narrow down the search and locate the attribute label key:**

 * **Languages** --- The language in which the attribute was created
 * **Translated Value** --- [Attribute Name] or its part, e.g, demo_attribute
 * **English Translation** -- Not available

-  Please note that when an attribute is created under a non-English localization, English translation is absent.
+  .. note:: Please note that when an attribute is created under a non-English localization, the English translation is absent.

 * **Key** --- oro.product.